khadni/MVP-AutomatedPortfolioManager/README.md

    **Note**: You can find your deployed `OffchainDataFetcher` contract address in `output/deployedOffchainDataFetcher.json`.

-1. Configure your contract so only the upkeep contract can call the `sendRequestCBOR` function.
+1. Configure your contract so only the upkeep contract (and your admin account, which deployed the contract) can call the `sendRequestCBOR` function.
 This security measure is important to prevent anyone from calling several times `sendRequestCBOR` and draining your Functions subscription balance.

    - Go to [Etherscan](https://sepolia.etherscan.io).
    - Enter your `OffchainDataFetcher` contract address in the search bar. **Note**: This address is available in `output/deployedOffchainDataFetcher.json`.
    - Select the `Contract` section, then click on the `Write Contract` tab.
-   - Connect your admin wallet, which is the wallet used to deploy the contract.
+   - Connect your admin account, which is the wallet you used to deploy the contract.
    - Call the `setAutomationCronContract` function with the `Upkeep address` as the input parameter. **Note**: You can find the `Upkeep address` in the Details section of your upkeep in the [Automation UI](https://automation.chain.link/).

 ## `AutomatedPortfolioManager` deployment and setup